Research challenges idea that upper cross syndrome causes pain

 Likewise, another study in Pakistan of 60 men found that adding “soft tissue manipulation” with a scraping tool (IASTM) and some stretching was “more effective” in managing neck pain from upper cross syndrome than standard physical therapy, such as using hot packs, electrical stimulation, and stretching.

-So there’s no consensus on what type of treatment of physical therapy actually works, but it’s likely that having quality touch and social and empathetic support (from the therapist!) can bring comfort and more certainty about your outcomes.
+There’s no consensus on what type of treatment of physical therapy actually works, but it’s likely that having quality touch and social and empathetic support (from the therapist) can bring comfort and more certainty about your outcomes.

 Massage therapy

-Massage therapy can use soft tissue manipulation, assisted stretching, and even heat therapy to bring pain relief for upper cross syndrome.
+Massage therapy can use soft tissue manipulation, assisted stretching, and even heat therapy to bring pain relief.

 Since all types of massage involve touching your skin, it stimulates sensory organs in your skin that promotes relaxation.
 And so, massage can help decrease stress levels in your brain, increase patient resilience, and stimulate the parasympathetic nervous system to calm you down.